-But are there any dangers in doing so, and should they be taken together?
+But a lot of people still searching for help with understanding if there are there any dangers in mixing drugs and alcohol, and should they be taken together at all?

-Always diligent in confronting the myths affecting our reader's health and well-being, we have put together a quick blog post explaining a few important considerations, facts, and even warnings, about acetaminophen and alcohol.
+Always diligent in confronting the myths affecting our reader's health and well-being, we have put together a quick article explaining a few important considerations, facts, and even warnings, about acetaminophen and alcohol.